Bringing Vintage Aircraft to Life since 2010

 20th August 1940

-In a speech to the House of Commons, Winston Churchill praises the pilots of the Royal Air Force, not just Fighter Command, but also Bomber Command.
+In a speech to the House of Commons, Winston Churchill praises the pilots of the RAF, not just Fighter Command, but also Bomber Command:

 The gratitude of every home in our Island, in our Empire, and indeed throughout the world, except in the abodes of the guilty, goes out to the British airmen who, undaunted by odds, unwearied in their constant challenge and mortal danger, are turning the tide of the world war by their prowess and by their devotion.
 Never in the field of human conflict was so much owed by so many to so few.